liv-ac-uk/comp122/labs/word/README.md

 {% next %}

-## I Walked the Line
+## Woorrrrrd

 A basic example of a regular expression in Java is the following, which assumes that `line` is a `String`.
-The result will be an array of `String`s, splitting `line` based on whitespace in the `line` variable.
+The result will be an array of `String`s, splitting `line` based on whitespace in `line`.

 The method is what is performing the split, and the pattern in the quotation marks is specifying to split on whitespace (spaces, line breaks, tabs, etc in the string).